bobev18/stujeditor/README.md

    I can have the UJ class show stepgroup elements, and stepgroup to return it's own subtree representation
 A: try haing them separate, because otherwise UJ will need visibility of step objects

+!: There are too many design issues that creep from the XML structure into the object structure.
+I should create an alternative, using my structures, and adjust the XML feed as needed once I get to that point.
+?: Which components would I not overwite?
+Because these would be the ones to structure around:
+  - XML
+  - GUI
+  - DB
+  - Inj
+  - MA
+  - SAF
+  - MaxPack
+  - Recorder
+  - Post Recording processing
+  - LDAP/NTLM/etc integration
+  To consider key features:
+  = inj handles threads as browser
+  = inj handles cookies as browser
+  = MA has incorporated various communication templates/handshakes to access variety of sources = recorder (mostly) integrates